MikLomonosov/WorkTestProject/README.md

 </h1>

 <h3 align="left">
 The project is test program for interview, that display opened and closed companies.
-In the program I try to use all my knoledges.
+In the program I tried to use all my knowledges and skills.
 </h3>